dudenzz/bow_classifier/README.md

    Jakub Dutkiewicz

 Additional notes:
    Code is wrote from scratch in a literal sense.
 No ready methods (such as document vectorisers from sklearn) are used.
 Only imported function, which completes a practical task is a word_tokenize from nltk.
-The code is supposed to represent the basic idea.
+The code is supposed to represent the basics of the document vectorisation idea.

 Required packages:
   nltk